 “The canal engineers had to figure out how to overcome this 70-foot change in elevation,” says Pratt of the Erie Canal Museum.
 “The average lock on the canal could only lift between 10 and 15 feet.”

-There was a competition to come up with the best solution and Nathan Roberts, a former schoolteacher, came up with the winning idea: a “staircase” of five consecutive locks, each stacked on top of each other.
+There was a competition to come up with the best solution and Nathan Roberts, a former schoolteacher, came up with the winning idea: a “staircase” of five consecutive locks, each stacked on top of the other.
 The “flight” of locks was so successful that the nearby town was named Lockport, but the challenge wasn’t over.

 To provide enough water to fill those locks, a massive channel needed to be dug through solid bedrock to reach Lake Erie.
 Twelve hundred mostly Irish workers blasted through seven miles of rock with dangerous black powder.
 They also built raging fires to heat the rock, which could then be cracked with a sudden douse of cold water.
-Special tower cranes were built to remove out the endless piles of rubble and dozens of workers died or were severely injured by exploding rock and falling debris.
+Special tower cranes were built to remove the endless piles of rubble and dozens of workers died or were severely injured by exploding rock and falling debris.

 Plied with whiskey by avaricious contractors, the Irish got a bad reputation in Lockport, which was the site of a violent riot in 1822 between Northern Irish Protestants and Southern Irish Catholics.
 But after the so-called “Deep Cut” through the rock was completed, many of the Irish workers settled in Lockport and established a proudly Irish outpost in Upstate New York.